econoalchemist/Passport-Batch2/03_Select-Feature.md

   <img src="assets/whirlpool_12.png">
 </p>

-Now that you have your hot wallet created, you can initiate the Whirlpool accounts from the Settings tab where it says `Add Account...`:
+Now that you have your hot wallet created, the Whirlpool accounts will automatically be added once you initiate your first CoinJoin.
+Alternatively, you can initiate the Whirlpool accounts manually from the Settings tab where it says `Add Account...`:

 <p align="center">
   <img src="assets/whirlpool_13.png">